7 Reasons Why You Voided Your Car's Warranty (2019 Guide)

 Car-Accident-Car-Warranty

-Only an accident that results in a salvage or branded title can void a vehicle’s warranty.
 That being said, if the shop that repairs your vehicle’s damage replaces any stock parts with aftermarket parts, a dealership may try to blame those parts for separate damage down the road which COULD result in a voided warranty.
-To avoid this I would alert the insurance company and/or the repair shop (In writing) to your warranty status so they can make proper arrangements to use only approved parts.

-Does lowering a car void the warranty
+Does lowering a car void warranty?

-Do performance chips void a cars warranty?
+Do performance chips void a cars warranty

-Yes, performance chips can and likely will result in your warranty being voided as they are designed to maximize or place added stress on certain parts of the vehicle.
 Although it could be argued that these “stresses” are still within the limits that the vehicle can reasonably handle, they will be considered to be outside of the vehicles “Normal everyday use” and that will make canceling your warranty easy in the eyes of the dealership/manufacturer.

 Do exhaust systems void a cars warranty